uma-dev/GCP-course/notes.md

 ## Cloud storage

-Most popular, serverless and inexpensive storage service.
+Most popular, serverless and inexpensive multipurpose storage service.
 It provides very useful features like:

 - Autoscaling and infinite scale
 - Treat entire object as a unit
 - Also called  **Object Storage**
 - Provides REST API to access and modify objects
 - Provides CLI and Client Libraries for various languages
-- Store all file types
+- Store all file types (text, binary, backup and archives)
+- Backups of databases
+-Staging data during  on-premise to cloud database migration

 ### Buckets

-Needs a globally unique name.
+Objects are stored as buckets.
+They need a globally unique name and it can't start with __goog__ prefix or contain __google__.
 It can be multi-region, dual-region or single region.
+Some other features are:

+- Each bucket is associated with a project
+- Each object has an unique ID
+- Max object size in 5 TB
+- There is no limit for the number of  objects